Adam Faith: Music career

 Faith became one of Britain's significant early pop stars.
 At the time, he was distinctive for his hiccupping glottal stops and exaggerated pronunciation.
 He did not write his own material, and much of his early success was through partnership with songwriters Les Vandyke and John Barry, whose arrangements were inspired by the pizzicato arrangements for Buddy Holly's "It Doesn't Matter Anymore".

 Faith began his musical career in 1957, while working as a film cutter in London in the hope of becoming an actor, singing with and managing a skiffle group, the Worried Men.
 The group played in Soho coffee bars after work, and became the resident band at the 2i's Coffee Bar, where they appeared on the BBC Television live music programme Six-Five Special.
-The producer, Jack Good, was impressed by the singer and arranged a solo recording contract with HMV under the name Adam Faith.
+The producer, Jack Good, was impressed by the singer and arranged a solo recording contract with His Master's Voice under the name Adam Faith.
 According to Faith's obituary in The Guardian, Good showed him a book of names, and the aspiring singer picked "Adam" from the boys' list, and "Faith" from the girls' list.

 His debut record "(Got a) Heartsick Feeling" and "Brother Heartache and Sister Tears", in January 1958, failed to make the charts.
 Good gave him a part in the stage show of Six-Five Special, along with the John Barry Seven but the show folded after four performances.
 His second release later that year was a cover of Jerry Lee Lewis's "High School Confidential", backed with the Burt Bacharach and Hal David penned "Country Music Holiday" but this also failed.

 Faith returned to work as a film cutter at National Studios at Elstree until March 1959, when Barry invited him to audition for a BBC TV rock and roll show, Drumbeat.
 The producer, Stewart Morris, gave him a contract for three shows, extended to the full 22-week run.
-His contract with HMV had ended, and he sang one track, "I Vibrate", on a six-track EP released by the Fontana record label.
+His contract with His Master's Voice had ended, and he sang one track, "I Vibrate", on a six-track EP released by the Fontana record label.
 Barry's manager, Eve Taylor, got him a contract with Top Rank, but his only record there, "Ah, Poor Little Baby"/"Runk Bunk" produced by Tony Hatch, failed to chart due to a lack of publicity caused by a national printing strike.